top of page

 "Okay then, let's begin," she said cheerfully.

-"Concentrating aura energy on our fingertips and practicing to see it."
+"“Practice concentrating aura energy on our fingertips and learn to be able to see

 (10.31.2016)